laurakciic/100-days-of-SwiftUI/README.md

 ## 📒 Projects

-Projects have helped & guided me through Swift & SwiftUI, but also offered me the opportunity to solve a couple of challenges within each one.
+Projects have helped & guided me through Swift & SwiftUI, but also offered me the opportunity to solve a couple of bugs & features within each one.

 ## 🏆 Challenges